In the beginning, I never set out to pursue this project. This project found me.

 I’m back into life, and, oh so better!
 Actually, I have never felt more physically, emotionally, and mentally energised and vibrant in all my years!
 I still have to work on some things; this is the journey of life, and yes, I am continually reminded that whole life wellness is a lifelong pursuit.
-But I now have the tools and resources to hit my reset button, and get things back on track quickly and with ease.
+But, when life hurls those inevitable curve balls again, I now have the tools and resources to hit my reset button, and get things back on track quickly and with ease.

 I am on my whole life wellbeing path and feeling more balanced, vibrant and wholesome, than ever before.